usnistgov/FIPS201/_Appendix/glossary.md

 military establishments, border crossing entrances).

 Applicant
-: An individual applying for a _PIV Card_/_credential_.
-The applicant may be a current or prospective federal hire, a federal employee, or a contractor.[^eligibility]
+: An individual applying for a _PIV Card_ or _derived PIV credential_.
+The applicant may be a current or prospective federal hire, a federal employee, or a contractor.

 Application
 : A hardware/software system implemented to satisfy a particular set of requirements.
 In